haldarainit/sabri-admin/DEMOGRAPHICS-QUICKSTART.md

 ## 🎉 You're All Set!

-The Demographics page is fully functional and integrated into your Sabri Admin dashboard.
+The demographics map is fully functional and integrated into your Sabri Admin dashboard Overview.
 Start exploring your customer locations and gaining valuable market insights!

 ---